decred/dcrdocs/docs/getting-started/beginner-guide.md

 * [Paymetheus](/getting-started/install-guide.md#paymetheus)

-* [Command Line Suite via DCRINSTALL](/getting-started/install-guide.md#dcrinstall) - NOTE: The `dcrinstall` method is the fastest and easiest way to get a command-line node and wallet running.
+* [Command Line Suite **via dcrinstall**](/getting-started/install-guide.md#dcrinstall) - NOTE: The `dcrinstall` method is the fastest and easiest way to get a command-line node and wallet running.
 It is recommended and the command-line path setup guides below will assume you've used this method.
 * [Decrediton (ALPHA)](/getting-started/install-guide.md#decrediton)

 ---